-In the summer of 2018 we embarked on our annual trip to River Creek in Alaska to photograph bears during the salmon run.
-We would take a sea plane every morning at 4am to where we thought the bears could be.
-In previous years we had been extremely lucky with the amount of bears we saw, however, this time it was different.
+In the summer of 2018 we went on our annual trip to River Creek in Alaska to photograph bears during the salmon run.
 We were told we were too early and that the salmon hadn't arrived yet.
 Due to this, our chances of seeing bears went from 95% to 5% very quickly.
-It had been a quiet few days and we were not even sure it was worth taking the plane on our last day.
 It was pouring with rain and we sat on the river bed for around 4 hours, just waiting.
 Suddenly a bear came out of the bushes and dashed into the water to catch a salmon.
 It really caught me by surprise but I followed it with my camera and just hoped that I could get some sort of shot.
-Later that day when we got back to our lodge, I looked to see if I got anything.
-I was very excited because although I had enjoyed taking photos in the past, before that day, I had never really taken anything that was worth showing anyone.
-I posted 'Rush' on my Instagram and uploaded it to the National Geographic 'Your Shot' website.
-Within a couple of weeks I received various messages asking if I was doing prints, this was incredibly exciting and flattering.
-I was also very grateful that it was voted 'Top Shot' on National Geographic.

-One of the many extraordinary trips I have been lucky enough to go on was to photograph Tigers in Ranthambore, India during my Easter break of 2019.
-We spent a lot of the time driving around looking for the tigers, and for the most part we were not very successful.
-However, there was one occasion which we got extremely lucky.
-Throughout the week I struggled with their always being distractions in the backdrop of the frames, so to find a tiger sitting in a cave with its head popping out was a massive moment!
-Similarly to the bear image, this was another moment were patience is rewarded.
-It is most thrilling to know this image hangs in many homes in the UK and US.
+Another highlight was photographing the tigers in Ranthambore, India during the Easter break of 2019.
+We spent a lot of the time driving around looking for the tigers, and after the first three days I had nothing.
+But the next day we got extremely lucky.
+Throughout the week I struggled with there always being distractions in the backdrop of the frames, so to find a tiger sitting in a cave with its head popping out was a massive moment.
+Similarly to the bear image, this was another moment where patience was rewarded.
+It is fantastic to know this image hangs in many homes in the UK and US.

 Please Contact me if you have any questions and join the mailing list for updates when I am on my next trip.